-After the publication of the Initial Circular, BRM announced on 16 December 2010 that it was in advanced negotiations with Fortescue Metals Group Limited ("FMG") regarding an agreement (the "FMG Agreement") for an end-to-end rail haulage, port access and marketing service for the Marillana Project.
+BRM announced on 16 December 2010 that it was in advanced negotiations with Fortescue Metals Group Limited ("FMG") regarding an agreement (the "FMG Agreement") for an end-to-end rail haulage, port access and marketing service for the Marillana Project.

-The analysis of alignment options for the potential rail spur from the mine site to the FMG mainline was completed with the second stage of environmental flora surveys planned to take place in the third quarter of 2011.
 Negotiations were continuing with FMG regarding the commercial and legal aspects of the proposed FMG Agreement.

 In consideration of these negotiations, work is continuing on the detailed engineering of the train loading configuration and rail alignment at the mine site to ensure alignment and integration with the potential train operating protocols.
-Pre-feasibility study ("PFS") on the rail spur to connect with FMG mainline has been completed.
+Pre-feasibility study on the rail spur to connect with FMG mainline has been completed.
 A further detailed engineering work is anticipated to move along with the progress of BRM's negotiation with FMG.

-After the publication of the Initial Circular, the port development definitive feasibility study (the "Port DFS") was issued by Sinclair Knight Merz for review by the members of the North West Infrastructure Group ("NWI").
-The finalisation of Port DFS is currently ongoing.
-The NWI group continued to progress the necessary heritage, environmental and land approvals for the development of the port infrastructure at South West Creek and was continuing discussions with the Australian government, Port Hedland Port Authority and other infrastructure proponents for the determination of a rail access corridor connecting the South West

-Creek stockyards to existing rail infrastructure(s).
-NWI engaged Evans and Peck to deliver the port project delivery execution plan which would consider and develop a comprehensive report on the preferred project delivery options.
+As a founding member of the North West Infrastructure ("NWI") Group, BRM has been working closely with fellow NWI members (Atlas Iron Limited and FerrAus Limited) towards establishing viable options for the development of new port facilities in South West Creek.
+In BRM's quarterly activities report for the quarter ended 30 June 2011, it was announced that the port development definitive feasibility study has been issued by Sinclair Knight Merz for review by the NWI Group members.
+The NWI Group continued to progress the necessary heritage, environmental and land approvals for the development of the port infrastructure at South West Creek and was continuing discussions with the Australian government, Port Hedland Port Authority and other infrastructure proponents for the determination of a rail access corridor connecting the South West Creek stockyards to existing rail infrastructure(s).
+The NWI Group engaged Evans and Peck Pty Ltd to deliver the port project delivery execution plan which would consider and develop a comprehensive report on the preferred project delivery options.